 In Italy a total of 19,709 hectares are planted with it.
 Here the variety is mainly in the regions Trentino-Alto Adige.
 Lombardy.
 Apulia and Sicily grown.
-Other countries in Europe or North Africa are Belgium.
+Other countries in Europe and North Africa are Belgium.
 Bulgaria (2,457 ha), Germany (1,228 ha), England (235 ha), Georgia.
 Greece (586 ha), Israel, Croatia (668 ha), Luxembourg (16 ha), Malta.
-Moldova (5,134 ha), Austria (1,431 ha), Portugal (803 ha), Romania (1,067 ha), Russia (1,981 ha), Switzerland (321 ha), Slovakia (310 ha), Slovenia (1,208 ha), Serbia.
+Moldova (5,134 ha), Austria (1,431 ha), Portugal (803 ha), Romania (1,067 ha), Russia (1,981 ha), Switzerland (321 ha), Slovakia (310 ha), Slovenia (1.208 ha), Serbia.
 Spain (6,958 ha), Czech Republic (766 ha), Turkey (142 ha), Ukraine (2,985 ha), Hungary (2,757 ha) and Cyprus (128 ha).

-In California From the 1980s, there was a Chardonnay boom that continued around the world.
+In California there was a Chardonnay boom from the 1980s that continued worldwide.
 Here it is the most common grape variety with 38,555 hectares.
 Other US states with smaller quantities are Idaho. new York.
 Oregon.
 Texas.
 Virginia and Washington (3,098 ha).
 Other countries are overseas Argentina (6,473 ha), Australia (27,773) Bolivia.
 Brazil (377 ha), Chile (13,082) China (738 ha), India.
 Japan (602 ha), Canada (1,178 ha), Mexico.
-Myanmar (1 ha), New Zealand (3,911 ha), Peru (1 ha), South Africa (8,278) and Uruguay (149 ha).
-The variety occupied in 2010 a total of 198,793 hectares of vineyards.
-Compared to 1990, at that time 69,282 hectares, this amounted to about three times the amount.
-She thus ranked 5th in the worldwide grape variety ranking.
+Myanmar (1 ha), New Zealand (3,911 ha), Peru (1 ha), South Africa (8.278) and Uruguay (149 ha).
+The variety occupied a total of 198,793 hectares of vineyards in 2010.
+Compared to 1990 with 69,282 hectares at the time, this resulted in around three times the amount.
+It was ranked 5th in the global grape variety ranking.

 Source: Wine Grapes / J. Robinson, J. Harding, J. Vouillamoz / Penguin Books Ltd. 2012

-Pictures: Ursula Bruehl, Doris Schneider, Julius Kühn Institute (JKI)
+Images: Ursula Brühl, Doris Schneider, Julius Kühn Institute (JKI)